-If anyone were to tattoo something on their arm, it would most likely be a well thought out design or something with a deeper meaning.
-Does the same apply to a piece of jewellery that one wears on a daily basis?
+If anyone were to tattoo something on their arm, it would most likely be a well-thought-out design or something with a deeper meaning.
+Does the same apply to a piece of jewelry that one wears on a daily basis?
 The comments on this one were that an engagement ring is very similar to a tattoo in that one will wear it everywhere and should do so proudly.
-Not many people allow a tattoo artist to just go ahead based on his preferences, so the same should be the case when picking a ring.
+Not many people allow a tattoo artist to just go ahead based on his preferences.
+So the same should be the case when picking a ring.
 Let her choose it so she wears it confidently.

 The engagement ring is too expensive to mess up

 Put very simply, an engagement ring is expensive.
 I’ve looked up some guidelines on just how much one should spend on this piece of metal and the average response seems to be the equivalent of three months’ salary.
 Now imagine buying such an expensive ring and your ‘Sheila’ doesn’t love it – or worse, she says no!
-Letting her into the decision making process also gives the man an idea of whether or not she will be saying yes to the question but leaves just enough power in the man’s hands so he can plan a nice surprise.
+Letting her into the decision-making process also gives the man an idea of whether or not she will be saying yes to the question.
+But it leaves just enough power in the man’s hands so he can plan a nice surprise.

-In our personal experience, my husband was the one who chose the ring and decided on if he wanted to pair it with other bands – but he based his choice on the variety I had shown him.
-I personally think that this was a win in our situation where marriage was never a question, but I am very appreciative that I had no clue he was going to prepare a spectacle, drop down on one knee and declare his love for me in front of so many people.
-I might tell that story one day, but for now I’ll just leave you with my views on this debate:
+In our personal experience, my husband was the one who chose the ring and decided on if he wanted to pair it with other bands.
+However, he based his choice on the variety I had shown him.
+I personally think that this was a win in our situation where the marriage was never a question.
+But I am very appreciative that I had no clue he was going to prepare a spectacle, drop down on one knee, and declare his love for me in front of so many people.
+I might tell that story one day, but for now, I’ll just leave you with my views on this debate:

 Surprise her with the ring – she can always upgrade it after a few years if the design isn’t her style.